Star Trek Comics Weekly #84

 Following his Alien Spotlight: Romulans one-shot, John Byrne wrote The Hollow Crown and Schism for IDW.
 This week’s column examines these tales.

-My HeroCollector column this week explores IDW’s Star Trek: Assignment Earth, written and illustrated by John Byrne.
-The miniseries was based on the episode “Assignment: Earth”, which had originated as a standalone, same-named half-hour TV series concept.
+My column this week explores IDW’s Star Trek: Assignment Earth, written and illustrated by John Byrne, and based on a 1960s episode that originated as a same-named half-hour TV series concept.